 Our efforts are aimed at combining the maximum anticancer activity into our drugs by selectively inhibiting as many important cancer targets as possible in a well-tolerated non-toxic manner with a special focus on cancer stem cells (progenitors of the bulk differentiated cancer cells).

-“There is no shortage of cancer treatments today either approved or in clinical development, the shortage is cancer treatments that significantly improve survival of cancer patients” said Dr. Don Durden, CEO.
+“There is no shortage of cancer treatments today either approved or in clinical development, the shortage is cancer treatments that significantly improve survival of cancer patients” said Dr. Don Durden, Scientific Advisor.

 Evolving Cancer Biology Creates the Opportunity.
 The phosphatidylinositol 3-kinase (PI3K) signaling pathway continues to be a hot cancer target illustrated by recent acquisitions, licensing deals, and major pharma development activities.
 The founders of SignalRx were inventors of the second PI3K inhibitor to enter the clinic and were leaders capitalizing on the PI3K biology with the only integrin targeted pan-PI3K inhibitor.
 More recent biology indicates that PI3K inhibitors will benefit when combined with other anticancer therapeutic agents that block other important cancer-relevant pathways/targets.